Stephen Pound: MPs' expenses scandal

-In May 2009 it was discovered Pound had claimed a mileage allowance of £4,251, equating to 11,004 miles of travel between his constituency and Parliament 11 miles away.
+In May 2009 it was discovered Pound had claimed a mileage allowance of £4,251, equating to 11,004 mi of travel between his constituency and Parliament 11 mi away.
 He explained this by saying he made the trip "two or three times a day".
 He later said he had abandoned his ageing car altogether in favour of public transport.

 Media involvement

 In 2003 BBC's Today asked its listeners to suggest a law that they would like to see put onto the statute books.
 The BBC received 10,000 nominations and five were short-listed, from which listeners then voted to select their preferred choice.
 Pound agreed to sponsor in Parliament whichever idea eventually won the final vote.

 On 1 January 2004 it was announced on air that first place with 37 per cent of the vote had gone to the proposal to authorise homeowners to use any means to defend their home from intruders.
 (The controversial farmer Tony Martin was still very much in the news.)
 Pound's on-air reaction to the result was that, "The people have spoken—the bastards".

 In May 2005, Pound appeared on British TV quiz show Have I Got News For You and in December of that year in a special edition of University Challenge.

 In April 2015, a video circulated on social media where Pound asked Cameron whether he was willing to disassociate himself from the "snobbish and disdainful" bingo and beer advertisement tweeted by the Conservative Party chairman Grant Shapps.
 The Prime Minister thanked him for advertising the Conservative's strong economic policy, and ended his reply concerning Pound by saying: "I am sure that the honourable gentleman enjoys a game of bingo – it's the only time he'll ever get close to Number 10".
 After going viral it picked up more than 3.6 million views in less than 24 hours.